-Strategy Legislation Goal Normalcy activities and family contact should be used to attain the goals set forth in the Indian Child Welfare Act (ICWA) and foster connections for youth with tribal affiliation to their families and tribes as much as possible.
-No 2 Minority youth deserve to have their holistic identities understood and respected.
-No 2 The diversity of family structures of youth who are minority, refugee/immigrant or youth with tribal affiliations should be recognized.
-Every culture has a distinct concept of who is included in a family, and may be broader than just immediate blood relations.
-Need for Legislation Under Review 2 Support the work of the communities and stakeholders to reduce the disparate impact of the child welfare system on minorities and prevent disproportionate amounts of minority families from entering the child welfare system or out of home placements.
-Need for Legislation Under Review 2
+Strategy Legislation Goal 10810101011 0.011 Normalcy activities and family contact should be used to attain the goals set forth in the Indian Child Welfare Act (ICWA) and foster connections for No 2 youth with tribal affiliation to their families and tribes as much as possible.
+Minority youth deserve to have their holistic identities understood and No 2 respected.
+110 - The diversity of family structures of youth who are minority, Need for refugee/immigrant or youth with tribal affiliations should be recognized.
+Legislation 2 Every culture has a distinct concept of who is included in a family, and may Under 2 be broader than just immediate blood relations.
+Review Support the work of the communities and stakeholders to reduce the Need for disparate impact of the child welfare system on minorities and prevent Legislation 2 disproportionate amounts of minority families from entering the child Under 2 welfare system or out of home placements.
+Review